Note

 Available Optical Flow Algorithms

 This sample enables comparing several dense optical flow algorithms: Plane Fitting flow, Triplet Matching flow and Time Gradient flow.
-The SDK API also offers an alternate Optical Flow algorithm: Sparse Optical flow.
-This alternate algorithm is demonstrated in the Sparse Flow Python Sample.
+The SDK API also offers alternatives with Sparse Optical Flow as well as Machine Learning Flow inference, all described here.